o2dependent/hcnotary/src/markdown/about.md

 ---
-page: 'about'
+page: about
-color: '#E86247'
+color: "#E86247"
 ---

-#Hello from About
+# Hello, I am Micheala.

-This is body text in about.md
+This is text that describes me and introduces my skills.